Skip to main content

 About FFA

-Futurists and Farming and Agriculture (FFA) provide over 30 years of experience in technology and food policy that propels us through the ever-changing agriscience landscape to help young farmers expand their operations, gain access to their own mobile farmers markets, and collaborate with other futurists in farming to break through systemic barriers.
+The leadership and development team of Futurists in Farming and Agriculture (FFA) provides over 40 years of experience in technology and food policy that propels us through the ever-changing agriscience landscape to help young farmers expand their operations, gain access to their own mobile commerce, and collaborate with other futurists in farming to break through systemic barriers.

 error: Content is protected !!